 Retained earnings are the profit that the Company has earned till date, less dividends or other distributions paid to shareholders.
 Retained earnings includes re-measurement (loss) / gain on defined benefit plans, net of taxes that will not be reclassified to statement of Profit and Loss.
 Retained earnings is a free reserve available to the Company and eligible for distribution to shareholders, in case where it is having positive balance representing net earnings till date.

-(b) The fair value of borrowings is based upon a discounted cash flow analysis that used the aggregate cash flows from principal and finance costs over the life of the debt and current market interest rates.
-The own non-performance risk as at balance sheet date was assessed to be insignificant.
+(d) The fair value of borrowings is based upon a discounted cash flow analysis that used the aggregate cash flows from principal and finance costs over the life of the debt and current market interest rates.

 (i) Risk management framework